12 Dec What You Need to Know About B2B Payment Processing

 Level II: Designed for B2B transactions, as it offers more security and allows restrictions on business cards.
 Qualifying a transaction at this level requires 5 additional items of data.

-Level II: Designed for B2B transactions.
+Level III: Designed for B2B transactions.
 Entering Level III data requires gathering extra information for each transaction but qualifies for the most savings.
 Qualifying a transaction at this level requires 19 additional items of data.

 Manually entering Level III data isn’t a practical solution for most merchants.
 Collecting and entering all that extra information is time-consuming and inefficient.
 But, if you find the right credit card processing partner, it doesn’t have to be.
 The right processor should offer customized solutions for companies that accept B2B transactions.
 A processing method specifically tailored for B2B transactions will automatically capture the required data, allowing you to quickly and easily qualify transactions at Level II and Level III.
 That means paying the lowest interchange rates possible.

 In 2008, Steve Jobs described successful business practices in these words, “Great things in business are never done by one person.
 They’re done by a team of people.”
 Establishing your business as a B2B merchant does mean jumping through a few hoops, but a credit card processor that is a true business partner will be ready to help you, to be on your team, every step of the way—from deciding if the switch is cost-effective for you, to implementing software to help you qualify for the lowest possible rate, each and every time.

 BASYS Processing as a business partner